1Manasseh was 12 years old when he began to reign, and he reigned 55 years in Jerusalem.

 5He built altars for all the army of heaven in the two courts of the house of Yahweh.

-9But Manasseh led astray Judah and the inhabitants of Jerusalem so that they did more evil than did the nations that Yahweh destroyed before the children of Israel.
+9But Manasseh led astray Judah and the inhabitants of Jerusalem so that they did evil; more than the nations that Yahweh destroyed before the children of Israel.

-12When he was in distress, he begged Yahweh his God, and humbled himself greatly before the God of his fathers.
+12When he was in distress, he begged Yahweh his God, and greatly humbled himself before the God of his fathers.

-20So Manasseh slept with his fathers, and they buried him in his own house, and Amon his son reigned in his place.
+20And Manasseh slept with his fathers, and they buried him in his own house, and Amon his son reigned in his place.

 21Amon was 22 years old when he began to reign, and he reigned two years in Jerusalem.